 While Pixpa will work for most simple websites, it’s really designed for creatives with portfolios.
-So, if you want gallery options, a client proofing system, e-commerce support, and a straightforward drag-and-drop builder, this is the right choice for you.
+So, if you want gallery options, a client proofing system, e-commerce support, the ability to add a blog, and a straightforward drag-and-drop builder, this is the right choice for you.

 If, on the other hand, you need something more advanced, with the ability to customize your site’s files, and an included domain name and email address, you’ll want to look elsewhere.